fl101/awardfares-blog/_posts/2021-03-22-china-airlines-747-farewell-flight.md

 ## Departure Day

-Today's flight departed from Taoyuan Interntional Airport (TPE), headed north-east towards Japan, flying past Mt.
-Fuji, and then return back to Taiwan.
+Today's flight departed from Taoyuan Interntional Airport (TPE), heading north-east towards Japan, flying past Mt.
+Fuji, and then returning back to Taiwan.
 With a scheduled flight time of just over 5 hours, this would definitely be the longest flight I've taken in a long time!

 <img src="/assets/img/china-airlines-747-farewell/flight-map1.png" />